dedoardo/polyfit/README.md

 The output will be written to `vectorization/curves_closed.svg`

-If you are interested in visualizing different stages of the algorithm, uncomment the respective lines in `apps/polyfit.cpp` and rebuild.
+If you are interested in visualizing different stages of the algorithm, build `polyfit_stages.cpp` instead and uncomment the respective lines relatives to the stages you are interested in visualizing.

 ## Data
 All the results shown in the paper and used in the user study are contained in the data directory.

+If you want to generate all the results as shown in the paper, copy the polyfit.exe executable in the root directory and run the following Python3 script.
+Alternatively, you can obtain the executable from one of the releases.

+`python scripts/run_data_baseline.py`

 ## Dependencies
 The code depends on the following libraries, but they should be handled automatically through git submodule.